haddow777/dorm/README.md

-rhizomorph
+Rhizomorph
 ==========

-An ORM for node.js built for efficiency and flexibility
+An ORM for node.js built for efficiency and flexibility.

+*Supported Databases:*
+# PostgreSQL

 ## License